 The Company's remuneration policy is intended to recruit and retain employees whose values are aligned to our culture and core purpose.
-VLL aims to create an environment that motivates high performance so that all employees can positively contribute to the Company's strategy and values.
-VLL's philosophy is to balance a flexible approach that recognises differences in individual performance, value and contribution to the organisation.
+VLL aims to create an environment that motivates high performance so that all employees

 The Company achieves this through a robust performance management practice, which ensures equitable and competitively benchmarked pay levels with incentives geared to agreed performance outcomes, where appropriate.